Learn more about the phase down HFCs in the US.

 This is a market in transition, and as such, we can only speculate what the future holds.
 What is clear is that the industry will move toward lower Global Warming Potential (GWP) products.
 Reclaimed refrigerants will fill the gap as we make this transition.

 Safe recovery of these gases plays a key role.
 Not only is it the right thing to do for the environment, but safe recovery and reclamation are critical to secure the future supply, especially as the phase-down of HFCs tightens in 2024, 2029, 2034, and 2036.

 As the market transitions, existing equipment will still utilize HFCs.
 While organizations strategize and plan for upcoming capital expenditures, they can sell used HFCs.
 The proceeds of those sales can help offset the costs of installing new systems when it’s time to replace old equipment at the end of its useful life.

 This is a phase down—not a phase out or a production ban as we saw with HCFCs and Halons, respectively.
 That means that HFCs will still be available for use and import, but the supply will decrease.
 For HCFCs like R22, only reclaimed product is available.

-Part of the AIM Act stipulates a ban of imports of disposable cylinders after December 31, 2024, and a ban of sale of disposable cylinders after December 31, 2026.
-While this may add complexity for wholesalers and suppliers, fewer disposable products in the world creates a more sustainable future for us all.
+Part of the AIM Act stipulates a ban on imports of disposable cylinders after December 31, 2024, and a ban on the sale of disposable cylinders after December 31, 2026.
+While this may add complexity for wholesalers and suppliers, fewer disposable products worldwide will mean less unnecessary waste.